 This course is designed to provide an overview of the major developments of architecture of the 20th century pioneers.
-The course will have as its main emphasis the development of new materials and new architectural forms of the 20th century.
-Along with the aesthetic considerations for these evolving structures of a new age, the study will include the following: the innovations of the tall buildings in America, the Bauhaus in Germany, the development of major masters of the 20th century, and new forms from new materials.
+The study will include the following: the innovations of the tall buildings in America, the Bauhaus in Germany, the development of major masters of the 20th century, and new forms from new materials.
 An important objective of the course is to explore current architects and their contemporary efforts, and a substantial part of the course will include an investigation of the architecture of the metropolitan Houston area.